PINE or EGP: Which Is the Better Value Stock Right Now?

-Investors looking for stocks in the REIT and Equity Trust - Other sector might want to consider either Alpine Income (PINE) or EastGroup Properties (EGP).
+Investors interested in REIT and Equity Trust - Other stocks are likely familiar with Alpine Income (PINE) and EastGroup Properties (EGP).
 But which of these two companies is the best option for those looking for undervalued stocks?
 Let's take a closer look.

 Currently, Alpine Income has a Zacks Rank of #2 (Buy), while EastGroup Properties has a Zacks Rank of #3 (Hold).
 Investors should feel comfortable knowing that PINE likely has seen a stronger improvement to its earnings outlook than EGP has recently.
-But this is just one piece of the puzzle for value investors.
+But this is only part of the picture for value investors.

-PINE currently has a forward P/E ratio of 10.52, while EGP has a forward P/E of 20.64.
-We also note that PINE has a PEG ratio of 1.75.
-This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
-EGP currently has a PEG ratio of 2.24.
+PINE currently has a forward P/E ratio of 10.43, while EGP has a forward P/E of 20.73.
+We also note that PINE has a PEG ratio of 1.74.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+EGP currently has a PEG ratio of 2.25.

-Based on these metrics and many more, PINE holds a Value grade of B, while EGP has a Value grade of D.
+These metrics, and several others, help PINE earn a Value grade of B, while EGP has been given a Value grade of D.

 PINE sticks out from EGP in both our Zacks Rank and Style Scores models, so value investors will likely feel that PINE is the better option right now.